-[DISPLAY MODE] is used for selecting the indication mode of the display or when returning to the Display mode from either the Quick menu or the Extend menu mode.
+DISPLAY MODE [DISPLAY MODE] is used for selecting the indication mode of the display or when returning to the Display mode from either the Quick menu or the Extend menu mode. warning (WARNING) and alarm (ALARM), respectively.
+All frequency converter parameter Setups can be changed immediately via the control panel, unless this function has been programmed to be Locked [1] via parameter 016 Lock for data change or via a digital input, parameters 300-307 Lock for data change.

+QUICK MENU

-QUICK MENU [QUICK MENU] gives access to the parameters used for the Quick menu.
+parameters used for the Quick menu.
 It is possible to switch between the Quick menu and the Extend menu modes.